 - A 1000 Volt megger test on all insulated sections, from phase-to-phase and phase-to-earth Resistance readings shall exceed 1000 Megohms.

-- Full operational tests on any relay gear or witch gear installed on the board.
+- Full operational tests on any relay gear or which gear installed on the board.

 - A trip test on all earth leakage units by creating an earth fault of appropriate magnitude.

-- A current injection trip test on all main breakers to ensure that they trip at their set currents.
+- A current injection trip test on all main breakers to ensure that the trip at their set currents.